Table of Contents

 Ideal for

 Enterprises and regulated organizations that need adaptive MFA and strong access controls tightly integrated with Microsoft services.
-Ideal for teams seeking centralized management, compliance visibility, and seamless integration with their existing Microsoft identity ecosystem.
+Ideal for teams seeking centralized management, compliance visibility, and integration with their existing Microsoft identity ecosystem.

 Firebase Authentication